A Week in Great destination: Cook Islands Discovery

 Where to Stay Tonight

-Muri Beach or Titikaveka area (Same accommodation as Day 1)
+Muri Beach (Same as previous night)

 Where to Stay Tonight